WilsonSayresLab/PopInf/README.md

 ## What you need to run PopInf
  1. Variants for a reference panel in VCF file format separated by chromosome.
  2. Variants for sample(s) of individuals with unknown or self-reported ancestry in VCF file format separated by chromosome.
  3. Sample information file for the reference panel.
-This file must contain 3 tab-delimited columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unkown) and 3) population information for the corresponding individual.
+This file must contain 3 tab-delimited columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unknown) and 3) population information for the corresponding individual.
 Our example for this file is provided in this folder and is called `ThousandGenomesSamples_AdmxRm_SHORT.txt`.
  4. Sample information file for the unknown samples.
-This file must contain 3 tab-delemited columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unkown) and 3) population information for the corresponding individual (this column can be labeled "unknown" for this file).
+This file must contain 3 tab-delimited columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unknown) and 3) population information for the corresponding individual (this column can be labeled "unknown" for this file).
 Our example for this file is provided in this folder and is called `gtex_samples_SHORT.txt`.
  5. Reference Genome file (.fa) used for mapping variants.
 Make sure there are accompanying index (.fai) and dictionary (.dict) files.

-## Step 1: Set up your enviroment
+## Step 1: Set up your environment
 PopInf uses a variety of programs.
 We will set up a conda environment to manage all necessary packages and programs.

 ### Install Anaconda or Miniconda
 First, you will have to install Anaconda or Miniconda.
 Please refer to Conda's documentation for steps on how to install conda.
 See: https://conda.io/docs/index.html

-### Create the enviroment
+### Create the environment
-You can name your environment what ever you would like.
-We named this environment 'popInf' and we will use this environment for all analyses.
+You can name your environment whatever you would like.
+We named this environment 'PopInf' and we will use this environment for all analyses.

-Create conda environment called `popInf`: \
+Create conda environment called `PopInf`: \
-`conda env create --name popInf --file popInf_environment.yaml`
+`conda env create --name PopInf --file popInf_environment.yaml`

 The `popInf_environment.yaml` environment file is located in this folder.

 You will need to activate the environment when running scripts or commands and deactivate the environment when you are done.

-To activate `popInf` environment: \
+To activate the `PopInf` environment: \
-`source activate popInf`
+`source activate PopInf`

-To deactivate `popInf` environment: \
+To deactivate the `PopInf` environment: \
-`source deactivate popInf`
+`source deactivate PopInf`

 ### Add additional programs to the environment
 To use GATK in the conda environment, you must register it.
 After activating the environment, type the following into the command line: \